Discovery Café 4.0: Revitalisation of Klang Historic Core: Challenges & Opportunities

 Using the Medan Gedung Prototype, Dr. Camelia’s mission is to reclaim the street from cars, humanising the streets and creating pedestrian friendly plaza.
 By modifying a segment of the historic town, it can re-connect the broken street network and revitalise the kaki lima.
 Therefore, with every planning, there must be an action plan.
 The next step in the research is to be working closely to collaborate with Majlis Pebandaran Klang, KCR, state governments, residents, landowners, tenants and shop keeping.
 Not forgetting the stakeholders’ engagement and public participation as the extension of the project through the whole downtown, Klang is made with the people’s interest in mind and of the liveability of the people in this historic town.

-With the development in ICT/ Internet (New Media) and subsequent technologies – Social Media, there has been a revolution in the way in which we conduct our daily activities.
 The New Media (Social Media) have increasingly facilitated our lives.
 They have permeated and touched almost every aspect of our lives.Read More